steipete/canvas/README.md

 ## Platform

 Primary target is macOS (headed mode is the default).

 By default, the headed browser is launched in app mode (chromeless) — disable with `--app=false`.

+Canvas also applies a best-effort “stealth” configuration to reduce automation detection signals — disable with `--stealth=false`.

 ## Roadmap